SAP-archive/teched2021-DAT262/exercises/ex5/README.md

 ## Simulate a Canal Blockage and Find Alternative Routes<a name="subex3"></a>

 We will now simulate a blockage at Sturgeon Bay - maybe the bridge needs maintenance or a ship is stuck.
-To do so, we update the "ROUTE_NETWORK_EDGES" table and set "BLOACKED" = TRUE for all edges near Sturgeon Bay.
+To do so, we update the "ROUTE_NETWORK_EDGES" table and set "BLOCKED" = TRUE for all edges near Sturgeon Bay.

 ````SQL
 UPDATE "AIS_DEMO"."ROUTE_NETWORK_EDGES"